BenMckeown28/csy1018-assign1/README.md

 ## 8th December
 I added all the content to the Contact page and styled it, I gave the icons on the page animations also.
 ## 10th December
-I decided to change all the sizing of the font and the padding to em instead of having it as vmin
+I decided to change all the sizing of the font and the padding to em instead of having it as Vmin.
+I also added media queries to the index page for the header and the footer.
+## 12th December
+I redesigned the Cv page of the website in more of a centralised format to make it simpler to read, also I changed the media queries for this so it suits the new design.
+I also added some media queries to the bio gallery page where the images automatically change the display when minimised.
+I also started to develop the media queries for the home page of the web page.